chazzly/knife-verschart/README.md

 ex.
 `cp Verschart.rb ~/.chef/plugins/knife/Verschart.rb`

-A 'primary' environment can be set.
-This environment will highlight in red any versions which are NOT frozen.
+One or more 'primary' environments can be set.
+These environments will highlight in red any versions which are NOT frozen.

 USE
 ===